 Key takeaways

-• Bonds’ steady income stream can help balance out equities during periods of market volatility.
+• Bonds’ steady income stream can help balance out equity fluctuations during periods of market volatility.

 • Different types of bonds, including government bonds, municipal bonds, agency bonds, corporate bonds and mortgage-backed securities, have different characteristics.

-• Focusing on high-quality bonds can be an effective way to build a diversified portfolio.
+• Focusing primarily on high-quality bonds can be an effective way to build a diversified portfolio.

 Today’s bond market environment

 Before 2022, interest rates were near historically low levels.
-Then, to help temper a sudden upturn in the inflation rate, the Federal Reserve (Fed) shifted its monetary policy.
+Then, to help temper a sudden inflation spike, the Federal Reserve (Fed) shifted its monetary policy.
 The Fed raised the short-term federal funds target rate 11 times, from near 0% to a range of 5.25% to 5.50%.
 That resulted in higher yields across the bond market.
+In September 2024, the Fed began cutting the fed funds rate.

-One benchmark measure of interest rates is the 10-year U.S. Treasury note yield.
+A benchmark measure of interest rates is the 10-year U.S. Treasury note yield.
 From the start of 2022 through the early months of 2024, yields moved dramatically higher.
+Yields declined over the spring and summer months in anticipation of pending Fed rate cuts, but rebounded after the Fed’s September rate cut.

-He notes that in the current environment, interest rate sensitivity is more prevalent.
-“For those investing in longer-maturity bonds, which are subject to greater interest rate risk, investors have to ask themselves if they are getting compensated for the risk they are taking,” he says.
+He notes that interest rate sensitivity is more prevalent among longer-term bonds.
+“Longer-maturity bonds are subject to greater interest rate risk.
+Investors must ask themselves if they are getting compensated for the risk they are taking,” says Haworth.

 Bond risk and performance in an uncertain economy

 This isn’t always the case, though.
-For example, a rising interest rate environment often results in lower prices for bonds.
+For example, a rising interest rate environment often results in lower bond prices.
 This is a rare circumstance when bond performance doesn’t help offset a negative turn in the stock market.
 “In most periods, we’ll see a somewhat opposite correlation between bonds and stocks,” says Haworth.

 How to buy bonds: An overview